-Drain Flies in Bristol
+Drain Flies in Bristol TN

 Drain Fly Habitat

 Drain flies develop in muck or gelatinous material that accumulates in sewage disposal beds, septic tanks, moist compost, or dirty garbage containers.
 They may also emerge from drains of sinks or bathtubs, from tree holes, rain barrels, moist organic solids, or bird nests which have accumulations of fecal material.
 Drain flies gather, mate, and lay eggs in moisture or standing water.
 The slimy film that forms in sewers and drains is a favorite breeding spot.
-Inside structures, they are strongly attracted to light and will be found on glass windows, doors, lamps, and around indoor lighting.
+Inside structures, are strongly attracted to light and will be found on glass windows, doors, lamps, and around indoor lighting.

-Drain Fly Behaviors & Dangers
+Drain Fly Behaviors, Threats, or Dangers

 Need help with Drain Fly control?